Notre Dame du Haut Chapel by Le Corbusier – Ronchamp

 The building contains a series of living units for the sisters, a common space, offices and an oratory.

-Accordingly with the character of the place, both buildings are unpretentious in both structure and materials – bare concrete, zinc, glass, and wood – and, also thanks to their green roofs, almost disappear into the landscape.
+Reflecting the character of the place, both buildings are unpretentious in both structure and materials – bare concrete, zinc, glass, and wood – and, also thanks to their green roofs, almost disappear into the landscape.
 Both the gatehouse and the monastery are furnished with simple wooden pieces conceived by Belgian designer Maarten Van Severen and produced by Vitra.

-Renzo Piano, conceptual sketch and cross section of the Notre Dame du Haut expansion; images courtesy of RPBW
+Renzo Piano, conceptual sketch, and cross-section of the Notre Dame du Haut expansion; images courtesy of RPBW

 The Notre Dame du Haut hilltop with Le Corbusier’s chapel on the right, and Renzo Piano’s expansion on the left; photo © M. Denancé

-The village of Ronchamp and the Notre Dame du Haut site are located about 60 miles / 100 kilometers from the French-Swiss border; it’s a one-day trip from Basel, Besançon, Colmar, or Mulhouse.
+The village of Ronchamp and the Notre Dame du Haut site are located about 60 miles / 100 kilometers from the French-Swiss border; it’s a one-day trip from Basel, Besançon, Colmar, or Mulhouse

 Image Gallery – Le Corbusier’s chapel